 Handheld game consoles are great for gaming in a comfy bed, on your morning commute or just someplace out of the house.
-Unlike your mobile phone, a handheld console is designed specifically for gaming and offers a large library that isn't full of Bejeweled clones.
-Whether you want a quick, relaxing experience or something you can really sink your teeth into, consoles like PlayStation Vita and Nintendo Switch offer a lot of different experiences to choose from.
+Unlike your mobile phone, a handheld console is designed specifically for gaming and offers a large library that isn't full of Bejeweled or Candy Crush clones.
+Whether you want a quick, relaxing experience (like Animal Crossing or Stardew Valley) or something you can really sink your teeth into (like the latest Zelda and Mario games), consoles like PlayStation Vita and Nintendo Switch offer a lot of different experiences to choose from.

 Keep reading to find out which system is for you.

 If you're looking for quality handheld gaming at a low price and without any frills like stereoscopic 3D visuals, then the Nintendo 2DS is the system to get.
 Despite being simpler and cheaper than the Nintendo 3DS, the 2DS has access to the same huge library of excellent 3DS games, save for New 3DS exclusives.
 It's also ideal for younger kids, as the system is made of one solid piece without any breakable hinges.

 The New Nintendo 2DS XL is the middle entry in Nintendo's 3DS lineup, sporting the increased performance and clamshell design of the New 3DS XL but ditching the 3D capabilities in favor of a lower price.
 Like the New 3DS XL, the New 2DS XL sports a C-Stick and two extra shoulder buttons, and can play all 3DS and DS titles in addition to a handful of New 3DS exclusives.
 The New 2DS XL bumps the screen size from a 3.5-inch top screen and 3-inch bottom screen to a 4.8-inch top and 4.1-inch bottom screen, meaning it has the same screen size as the New 3DS XL but in a much smaller design.